+An independent panel of judges (the jury), led by Sir David King since 2010, reviews all submissions.
+The jury is charged with identifying photographic series of the highest artistic quality that presented a compelling narrative relating to the given theme.
+They are required to make no distinction between photography of different genres.
 In the search for images, neither the subject matter nor the technique used to produce the image is tightly defined.
 No distinction is made between artistic merit and success in communicating the message.
 Where a distinction is drawn, a choice will be made between individual images and groups of telling images arranged as a series.
 Ultimately, artists submitting images grouped within a coherent series will be at an advantage.